 1. Castor Oil

 The use of castor oil as a natural labor trigger dates at least as far back as Ancient Egypt.
-Studies have demonstrated that castor oil may have as high as a 58% chance of triggering active labor, but is also frequently accompanied by unpleasant side effects like nausea, vomiting and diarrhea.
+Studies have demonstrated that castor oil may have as high as a 58% chance of triggering active natural induce labor, but is also frequently accompanied by unpleasant side effects like nausea, vomiting and diarrhea.
 It is thought to work by promoting the release of prostaglandins, which may trigger cervical dilation.
 Castor oil should never be consumed in early pregnancy.